 Durable Power of Attorney

 A durable power of attorney is an "extended version" of a general power of attorney because it goes beyond the parameters of a general power of attorney.
-The term "durable" comes from the fact that this authorization continues over the grantor’s finances if he or she were to become disabled or incapacitated.

 Medical Power of Attorney